GDX-X/PFS-BatchKit-Manager/README.md

 (You can check in `Show list of mounted devices` InstanceName PS2HDD)

 Now you can use all features of PFS Batchkit Manager!

+NOTE: Once you are done with what you need to do, don't forget to unmount the hard drive from the network

   ------
    </p>